 How does the savings account part work?

-The cash value of your account will earn interest.
+The cash value of your account earns interest.
 This interest is actually a dividend from the life insurance company’s yearly profits, and the growth rate is generally low compared to other investments because life insurance companies have additional expenses (like policy administration expenses and underwriting costs) that a pure asset manager does not.
 Life insurance companies usually guarantee a certain amount of growth every year, which is one reason whole life insurance products attracted investors following the 2008 recession.

 Here's where whole life insurance (and permanent life insurance policies in general) gets confusing.
 This cash value is actually a component of your death benefit.
-Your death benefit is made up of both the term life insurance policy that we described above and this cash value.
+Your death benefit is made up of the term life insurance policy that we described above and this cash value.
 As the cash value grows, the coverage provided by your term life insurance policy gets smaller.
 Eventually, your cash value will cover the entirety of your death benefit, and your whole life insurance policy will no longer have a term component.

-This can be confusing to shoppers who believe that, when they die in old age, they will receive both the death benefit provided by the term life insurance policy and the accrued cash value.
+This can be confusing to shoppers who believe that, when they die in old age, they will receive the death benefit provided by the term life insurance policy and the accrued cash value.
 Instead, the cash value replaces the term life component and represents the entirety of your death benefit.

 You can withdraw the cash value out of your whole life insurance policy, and there are various strategies that you can use to do so.
 Usually, the only way to collect the full cash value before death is to surrender (a.k.a. cancel) your life insurance policy.
 Life insurance companies usually charge a surrender fee in order to do this.
 You may also pay taxes and other fees on your cash value.